Yuan-776/my-first-repo/README.md

 # my-first-repo

 ## Introduction
-Briefly describe what your project is and what it is used for.
+Briefly describe what your project is and what it is  for.

 ## Features
 - List the main features of the project